csdavids519/QuickSushi/README.md

     ![MenuNav](assets/documentation/menu_nav.png)

 + ### Reserve Table Page
-    * This page displays a form for the user to fill out with their necessary information to book a table at the restaurant.
+    * This page displays a form for the user to fill out with the necessary information to book a table at the restaurant.
     * Each field with an '*' is required.
     * Each field checks the input data matches the format that was requested.
     * Booth Table or Bar Seat radio buttons allow the user to choose where they want to sit, this is an optional choice.